GSA/digitalgov.gov/content/news/2015/06/2015-06-03-taking-the-pulse-of-the-federal-governments-web-presence.md

 slug: taking-the-pulse-of-the-federal-governments-web-presence
 date: 2015-06-03 13:10:57 -0400
 title: 'Taking the Pulse of the Federal Government&#8217;s Web Presence'
-summary: 'The U.S. federal government is launching a new project to monitor how it&#8217;s doing at best practices on the Web.
-A sort of health monitor for the U.S. government&#8217;s websites, it&#8217;s called Pulse and you can find it at pulse.cio.gov.
-Pulse is a lightweight dashboard that uses the official .gov domain list'
+summary: 'The U.S. federal government is launching a new project to monitor how it&#8217;s doing at best practices on the Web.'
 authors:
   - eric-mill
   - julia-solorzano